-Regional: Regional Standards bodies coordinate standardisation between geographically or politically connected regions with a need to harmonise products and practices.
-For example, in Europe, the European Committee for Standardisation or CEN is active.
+Regional: Regional Standards bodies coordinate standardization between geographically or politically connected regions with a need to harmonize products and practices.
+For example, in Europe, the European Committee for Standardization or CEN is active.

-National: e.g. Most Nations have a coordinating body responsible for organizing participation in CEN & ISO activities, for publishing ISO & CEN standards within the country, and for coordinating national standardisation activities.
-The National standards development organisations (SDO) in turn will delegate responsibility as appropriate to the relevant trade associations, government departments and other stakeholders for a specific technical expertise.
+National: eg Most Nations have a coordinating body responsible for organizing participation in CEN & ISO activities, for publishing ISO & CEN standards within the country, and for coordinating national standardisation activities.
+The national standards development organizations (SDO) in turn will delegate responsibility as appropriate to the relevant trade associations, government departments and other stakeholders for a specific technical expertise.
 For example, in the UK, the British Standards Institution or BSI is the National SDO.
 The SDOs conduct their work through a system of working groups, responsible for different areas of expertise.
 These evolve over time to accommodate changes in technology.
 The key current working groups for transport standards are outlined below.